maxilie/TC2_public/README.md

 - Django Worker Threads
     - Spawned by API calls to perform tasks (running simulations, fetching program data, etc.)
 - Strategy Execution Threads
-    - Spawned by the Live Trading processes when they decide to begin execution of a strategy.
+    - Spawned by the Live Trading processes when they decide to begin execution of a strategy
 </details>